Jako/RememberThis/core/components/rememberthis/docs/mkdocs/usage.md

-noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults jsonList | Output a JSON encoded array of associative arrays of element identifiers[^4] and element itemproperties. | No clearList | Clear the list after running the hook. | No
+noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults jsonList | Output a JSON encoded array of associative arrays of element identifiers[^4] and element itemproperties. | No clearList | Clear the list after running the hook. | No saveList | Save the list with a hash in the database. | No

 #### Placeholders